frictionlessdata/datapackage/data-packages/index.md

   the event that the actual data files specified by those resource paths are not located in the same directory in which the descriptor file (`datapackage.json`) resides.
-* `dataDependencies` - Hash of prerequisite data packages on which this package depends in order to install.
+* `dataDependencies` - Object of prerequisite data packages on which this package depends in order to install.
 Follows same format as CommonJS Packages spec v1.1.Each dependency defines the lowest compatible MAJOR[.MINOR[.PATCH]] dependency versions (only one per MAJOR version) with which the package has been tested and is assured to work.
-The version may be a simple version string (see the version property for acceptable forms), or it may be a hash group of dependencies which define a set of options, any one of which satisfies the dependency.
+The version may be a simple version string (see the version property for acceptable forms), or it may be an object group of dependencies which define a set of options, any one of which satisfies the dependency.
 The ordering of the group is significant and earlier entries have higher priority.
 Example: